zhangmingkai4315/alertmanager-react/README.md

-# alertmanager-react
+### Alertmanager React

-Rewrite prometheus alertmanager using react and redux
+Rewrite promethus alertmanager using react and support more features.